bspeice/speice.io/_posts/2020-08-05-static-polymorphism.md

 `noexcept`, etc.

-# Local trait implementation of remote types?
+# Local trait implementation of remote data type?

 AKA "extension methods".
 UFCS can accomplish this, and could use free functions to handle instead, but having the IDE auto-complete `.<the next thing>` is exceedingly useful, as opposed to memorizing